balmjs/balm-ui/docs/scripts/docs/usage/navigation-bar/default.md

 // `app`: Vue app
 app.use(BalmUI);
 app.use(BalmUINext, {
   // Optional.
-Overwrite `<ui-bottom-navigation>` props with default value.
+Overwrite `<ui-navigation-bar>` props with default value.
-  UiBottomNavigation: {
+  UiNavigationBar: {
     // some props
   }
 });